 “Absolutely LOVED this presentation.
 So practical, easy to implement and very kid friendly.
 Left this presentation feeling like I have a new set of ready-to-go tools to use with the students on my counseling caseload.” -Stacey

 “Thank you for a great webinar!
 It was very helpful – great explanations and strategies that are age appropriate, simple and effective.
 I believe they will be useful in my sessions and look forward to testing them out :)” -Kate

 “I loved the practical tools.
 Many trainings are theoretical, but I don’t walk away with any skills that I can really use.
-Rebecca was very good at finetuning strategies I have used.
-I loved how she suggested we keep ourselves busy while waiting for a response from the client and incorporate their ideas into goal setting.” -Marla
+Rebecca was very good at finetuning strategies I have used.” -Marla

 Counseling Children Using CBT Quiz